damonallison/notes/writing/blog/ideas/2019-Counterfeit-Gods.md

 fear of failure.
 They won't know how to respond if they lose their job, or how to act when they are wronged in life.

-All idols typically start at something at the core is healthy.
-Wanting to be successful is noble and pure.
+Idols typically start with something which at the core is healthy.
+Wanting to be successful, for example, is noble and pure.
 We should strive to be successful in life.
 It's when taken to an extreme, when success becomes an idol, that it destroys you.
-You work 80 hour weeks.
+Perhaps you start working 80 hour weeks.
 Take on multiple side projects.
+Step on others to get ahead.
 Get involved in groups.
 Focus your life on work.
-You've made success an idol.
+If you've made success an idol, you'll do whatever it takes to be successful.

 ### Recognizing Idols

 How do you recognize idols in your life?
 After all, everyone needs money.
 Isn't it natural that we work hard to become successful?
 The world is ultra competitive, isn't it not only good but *essential* to work hard and compete?
+Isn't spending time with family important?
+Of course.

-Nothing in life - sex, money, or success is a bad thing.
+Nothing in life - even the "bad" things like sex, money, or success is by iself an idol.
 They become idols when they control our lives.
 When we become depressed or paralyzed in fear thinking about losing them.

 What are you afraid of?
 What if the stock market crashed and your investments were worthless?
 Would your life be ruined if you lost your job?

-Where do you spend your free time?
-Your money?
+Another way to tell if something has become an idol is to look at where you spend your resources.
+Where do you spend time and money?
 What do you think about when you have free time?
 Those areas of your life are where you start to realize your idols.

 ## Idols

-After defining idolatry and recognizing idols, the book examines common idols that many people have in their lives.
+After defining idolatry and recognizing idols, Countefeit Gods examines common idols and provides examples of how all things, even "good" things, become idols.

 ### Happiness

 Everyone wants to be happy.
 Exactly what being happy means is different for everyone - after all everyone has different idols.
 But ultimately, everyone wants to be happy.
+How we define happiness is how we prioritize our lives.

 Keller gives multiple eamples of how people idolize things with the ultimate goal to be happy.
 People become workaholics because it makes them feel better about their lives - how they are better than others.
 We spend hours at the gym to be attractive, good looking, and thin.
 Being good looking gives us confidence.
-We idolize about how we look, what other people think of us.
+We idolize about how we look and what other people think of us.

 Keller concludes that all idols ultimately fall short of true happiness.
 If the workaholic loses his job, or the attractive people gain weight, they are devistated.
 Their self worth is depenedent on their idol.

+### Idols

+Counterfeit Gods walks thru common idols and gives examples of people who have ruined their lives by idolizing each.
+Keller, thru his misistry, has powerful stories of people who have ruined their lives by placing these things at the center of their life's purpose:

 ### Sex and Love

-Securlar society durns to sex and romance to give them a sense of meaning.
+Many to sex and romance to give them a sense of meaning.
 It's sad to say, but the porn industry is a $1 trillion, growing industry.
 Why?
 People idolize sex.
-Love can become an idol too.
-Any person you put above God in your life is an idol.
-Keller tells the story of Jacob from the Bible.
-Jacob lusted after a woman named Rachel for her beauty.
-Ultimately, it ruined his life.
+Our culture promotes sex.
+Apps exist to foster one night stands.

+Love offers people a sense of belonging, of purpose.
+But even as great as love is, if love of someone is what defines your life, you will be crushed if that person ever wants to end the relationship.

 ### Money

-Like other idols, money itself is not an idol.
-Anxiety and fear over money means it's an idol in your life.
-Do you fear losing your job?
-Are you anxious about the stock market falling?
-Does money give you comfort?
-Those are signs you have made money an idol.
+Money is a huge idol in people's lives.
+Wanting money or success is not an idol.
+But if you define your life by how much money you make, or prioritize money over all else, you'll never be satisfied.
+There will always be someone with more.

+How do you know you idolize money?
+Does your retirement account give you comfort?
+If you lost it all today, would you fall into deep depression or despair?

 ### Success